Stem Cell Therapy

 Bone marrow–derived MSC therapy.
 First, a local anesthetic is applied to numb the area of extraction.
 The bone marrow is extracted from the back of the patient's pelvis or hip bone using a special needle developed for bone marrow extraction.
 The collected marrow is filtered and spun in a centrifuge to separate the platelets and stem cells to produce the bone marrow aspirate concentrate (BMAC).
 The cells are not altered with additives or manipulated.
 The BMAC is then injected back into the patient's site of injury guided by ultrasound where it can begin its accelerated regenerative healing.
 This same-day treatment takes about 1-2 hours.
 Typically 1 treatment, often with platelet-rich plasma given during the treatment or at follow-up, is sufficient.

 Adipose-derived stem MSC therapy.
 A local anesthetic is applied to numb the area of extraction, which is usually the patient's "love handles" or abdomen.
 Much like liposuction, a small amount of fat is extracted with a needle developed for fat extraction.
-The fat sample is spun in a centrifuge to create an end product of stem cells and growth factors called the vascular stromal fraction (VSF).
+The fat sample is spun in a centrifuge to create an end product of stem cells and growth factors.
 The cells are not altered with additives or manipulated.
-As with BMAC, the VSF is injected into the patient's site of injury through ultrasound guidance to begin accelerated regenerative healing.
+As with BMAC, the concentrated solution is injected into the patient's site of injury through ultrasound guidance to begin accelerated regenerative healing.
 This same-day treatment takes about 1-2 hours.
 Typically 1 treatment, often with platelet-rich plasma given during the treatment or at follow-up, is sufficient.

 Adverse reactions associated with Stem Cell Therapy are remote and usually of minor severity—most commonly, injection site pain and infection.